1. What is Homespot?

 • who have 2 teenage children of different genders sharing a bedroom

-• who are Falkirk Council tenants or RSL tenants living in the Council's area that are living in a house which is too big for their needs by 2 or more bedrooms
+• who are Falkirk Council tenants or RSL tenants living in the Council's area that are living in a property which is too big for their needs by 2 or more bedrooms

-• living in a house which is assessed as falling below tolerable standards
+• living in a property which is assessed as falling below tolerable standards

-• who need to be re-housed as a result of regeneration or redevelopment within the Falkirk Council area
+• who need to be re-housed because of regeneration or redevelopment within the Falkirk Council area

 • who are currently both social housing tenants within the Falkirk Council area who wish to move so that they can live as a family unit and require a larger property to prevent overcrowding